Your home should make you feel good and meet your needs. Sounds like a great relationship doesn’t it?

 Last but not least, think about how your home is lit.
 Lighting is huge factor for creating a happy mood.
 Layered soft ambient lighting will make you feel relaxed.
 Overhead spots are great when you’re chopping and dicing, but not when you want to snuggle up and watch some TV.
 When your home has table, floor and overhead lighting you’ll be able to tweak the mood to perfection.

 My suggestion?
-Start with one room and try out a few of these tips to make your home blissfully yours.
+Start with one room and try out a few of these tips.
+Before you know it your home will be blissfully yours.